 The FGYO supports you in organizing youth meetings, while funding group events and voluntary individual internships in the partner city or region as well as preparatory language courses.

 The projects give young participants a unique chance to develop a personal relationship with the Franco-German friendship while actively engaging in city partnership and social projects.
 This is an important experience for their personal development.

 Take responsibility for our civil society in your own hands and engage in projects related to the Franco-German partnership to foster further European unification.

-Not many children and young people have a direct relationship with the dramatic historical events that unfolded in Europe during the 20th century.
+Not many children and young people have a direct relationship with the dramatic historical events that unfolded in Europe during the 20th century anymore.
 Through a Franco-German exchange you can give them the chance to contribute to a historical reappraisal in a local or regional context.

-If you are organizing the encounter in different location, it is the organization based in the country where the meeting takes place that needs to send the application.
+If you are organizing the encounter neither in Germany nor in France, it is the organization based in the country where the meeting takes place that needs to send the application.

 The Council of European Municipalities and Regions (CEMR) has a data base about city partnerships and also helps arranging appropriate partnerships with cities in France or Germany.